College Football Playoff Betting Rankings 2019

 It’s the level all elite programs vie to reach, but only four can get to.
 The College Football Playoff does more than just decide the national champion — it elevates teams, rewards coaches and gives bettors a slice of electrifying action on the three most important games of the year.

-The official College Football Playoff rankings don’t begin until October, but sportsbooks can give some insight into who they expect with be the top teams.
+The official College Football Playoff rankings don’t begin until October, but sportsbooks can give some insight into who they expect to be the top teams.

 College Football Playoff Rankings Based on Title Odds